chantastic/sites/chan.dev/src/content/posts/change-supermotion.md

 ## Intent: the power of Vim

-We often need to change text inside quotes, delete extranious words, or manipulate sentences and paragraphs.
+Vim is the most powerful editing tool I've ever used.

+And it's powerful because of a simple idea: *editing intent*.

-But in traditional editors we spend a lot of time making text selections with mouse.
+Think about how much time you spend making text selections with a mouse or arrow keys.

-Intent is what mave Vim so powerful.
+Changing text inside quotes, delete extranious adjectives, moving paragraphs…
+You make a text selection, then do something with it.

+This is different in Vim.

-If we want to change the text inside a quote, we don't need to visually select it first.
+If we want to change the text in-between quotes, we don't need have to make a visual selection first.
-We communicate our full intent through operations (keyboard commands).
+We communicate our full intent through commands and macros.
 <kbd>c</kbd><kbd>i</kbd><kbd>"</kbd> does exactly what we want with just four characters.

-We'll cover 100 such operations in this guide with practical examples of where they're most useful in code.
+This guide covers 100 such operations in this guide with practical, real-world editing examples.

 ## How to read this guide

 Lessons in this guide include 3 parts:

 1. A description of the editing intent
-1. An exhaustive table of Vim operations to achieve that intent
+1. An table of Vim operations that fulfull that intent
-1. Notes on exceptions, shortcomings, and considerations
+1. A few considerations, shortcomings, and exceptions to consider

 We start with the base operation `ci` (change inner).
-This is my favorite intent and Vim's most capable.
+This is my favorite editing intent, and Vim's most capable.

-"Change inner" is the termonoligy you'll find in the docs.
+Change "inner" is the termonoligy you'll find in the docs.
-But I make an additional distinction of "inside".
-"Inside" is used to distinguish "inner" selections that are inside quotes.
+But I use "inside" and "in-between" where it sounds better to say.

-Finally, every one of these commands is run in `Normal mode`.
+Finally, every one of these commands is run from `Normal mode`.
 In normal mode, you'll type each character in the operation.
-Entry speed should not matter in stock Vim/neoVim.
+Entry speed should not matter in stock Vim/neovim.

 ---